Amareteklay/quteba/README.md

 # QUTEBA
-Quteba is a Tigrinya word for Economy.
-I have created Quteba as a dynamic website that serves readers with news and analyses pertinent to economic issues.
+Quteba, a Tigrinya word that can roughly be translated as Economy, is a dynamic website that aims to serve the general public by providing views and analyses pertinent to economic issues as well as by enabling users to participate in discussion forums.
+As users can start discussion forums and engage in discussions by way of comments and replies, Quteba is as much a platform for user created content as it is source of information for those who want to read blog posts.

-Quteba is a dynamic website created using Django framework for the back-end and HTML, CSS and frameworks thereof for the front-end.
+Quteba was built using Django framework for the back-end and JavaScript (and Jquery), HTML and CSS (and bootstrap) for the front-end.

 ![Quteba](assets/screenshots/homepage-mockup.png)